calebh94/vision-based-avoidance/dnn/README.md

-# Deep Learning for Obstacle Avoidance in RotorS
+# Deep Neural Network Training and Testing for Vision-based Avoidance

+The files in this folder are for training and testing a deep neural network for the vision-based avoidance methods defined in the high-level package.

 ## Overview

-Currently, the only two files required to run are:  avoidance_framework.py and train_DNN.py
+There are two key files that must be understood to produce a trained network.
+* dnn_architecture
+* train_dnn

-### avoidance_framework
+### dnn_architecture

-This file defines the deep neural network.
+This file defines the deep neural network architecture.
 It has 4 convolutional layers, then 3 fully connected layers.
 Then the pose_inputs (currently just [x,y]) is attached to the top of the fully connected layer then there are 2 fully connected layers.

-### train_DNN
+### train_dnn

 In this file, you only need to worry about the ObstacleAvoidanceDataSet class, and then the functions:  main(), trainNet(), and testNet()